HXDBK/VoxelTa/README.md

 **Hold Button Below to Scale Background**: Hold this button and drag to set background size.
 **Background Color**: Set the color of solid background.
 **Background Light**: Set the character's color to better blend the character with the background.
-**Character Name Color**: The character's name color in the dialogue interface.
+**Name Color**: The character's name color in the dialogue interface.

 ### Use Text-to-Speech
 Currently, VoxelTa's text-to-speech only supports local API calls for [GPT-SoVITS](https://github.com/RVC-Boss/GPT-SoVITS).
 **Voice Module API**: Local API address for [GPT-SoVITS](https://github.com/RVC-Boss/GPT-SoVITS).
 **Reference Audio File Path**: File path for reference audio during generation.
 You can directly click the **folder** icon on the right to select.
 **Reference Audio Text**: Text reference for the reference audio.
-**Show Bubbles in Desktop Mode**: In desktop mode, if you only want to hear the voice, you can uncheck this option.
+**Show Reply Bubbles in Desktop Mode**: In desktop mode, if you only want to hear the voice, you can uncheck this option.

 ---